frankGonzalez22/MTA-Projects-Public-Speaking-Recordings/README.md

-Hello Recruiters!!
+Hey Recruiters!

-Here are some videos that I listed that was mentioned on ym
+I’ve included some short videos below that demonstrate the key projects and app features listed on my resume.

 ##  MTA Project Follow-Up App  Tutorial